 quick progression of Mayo means Adalius Thomas should be spending

 most of his time on the outside, so expect his sack numbers to

 spike after seeing extensive use inside last season.

-New Orleans Jonathan Vilma looks to move past his mysterious knee injury and
+Jonathan Vilma looks to move past his mysterious knee injury and

 ugly departure from the Jets to take over the middle in the Big